 The solicitor shall not use obscene language or gestures.

 Any person who violates any term or provision of this chapter shall be guilty of a violation and upon conviction shall be punished by a minimum fine of $2,500 to a maximum fine of $5,000 in the first offense, a minimum fine of $5,000 to a maximum fine of $7,500 for a conviction for a second offense within two years of a prior conviction, and a minimum fine of $7,500 to a maximum fine of $10,000 for a conviction for a third offense within two years of a prior conviction, and/or a jail sentence of not to exceed 15 days.
-Each day such violation continues shall constitute a separate and distinct offense punishable based upon the foregoing.
+Each day such violations continues shall constitute a separate and distinct offense punishable based upon the foregoing.

-Any police department with jurisdiction in the Town of Monroe and/or the Town Code Enforcement Officer or other enforcement official, as may be designated by the Town Board, is charged with enforcing the provisions of this chapter and shall have the power, right and authority to issue an appearance ticket, as the same is defined in Article 150 of the Criminal Procedure Law of the State of New York, for the violation of any section of this chapter.
+Any Police Department with jurisdiction in the Town of Monroe and/or the Town Code Enforcement officer or other enforcement official as may be designated by the Town Board, is charged with enforcing the provisions of this chapter and shall have the power, right and authority to issue an appearance ticket, as the same is defined in Article 150 of the Criminal Procedure Law of the State of New York, for the violation of any section of this chapter.

-Any persons claiming to be aggrieved by an alleged unlawful practice forbidden by this chapter may, in his or her sole capacity or through an attorney at law, make, sign and file a complaint directly with a police department having jurisdiction, or with the Town Clerk, who shall forward the complaint to an appropriate authority for investigation.
+Any persons claiming to be aggrieved by an alleged unlawful practice forbidden by this chapter may, in his or her sole capacity or through an attorney at law, make, sign and file a complaint directly with a Police Department having jurisdiction, or with the Town Clerk, who shall forward the complaint to an appropriate authority for investigation.